 Let us consider the below array of elements to sort.

 As we can see from the above illustration, the greatest element bubbles up to the last with each pass, sorting the list.
 Each element is compared to its adjacent element and switched with one another if they are not in order.

 If the array is to be sorted in ascending order at the end of the first pass, the largest element is placed at the end of the list.
 The second largest element is placed at the second last position in the list for the second pass, and so on.

 At last, we will have sorted the entire list when n-1 (where n is the total number of entries in the list) passes.
 The final output of the bubble sort will be as shown below.

-Considering the average case and worst-case scenarios, the time complexity of bubble sort is O(n^2) where n is a total number of elements in the array.
+Considering the average case and worst-case scenarios, the time complexity of bubble sort is O(n^2) where n is the total number of elements in the array.
 It is because we have to make use of two loops traversing through the entire array for sorting the elements.
 In the best case, when the array is completely sorted, the complexity is O(n).

 A recursive version of Bubble sort is a variant of the Bubble sort algorithm that sorts an array using recursion.
 In recursive bubble sort, the first n-1 elements of the array are sorted, and then the remaining n-1 elements of the array are sorted recursively.
 When we reach an array of size one, the recursion ends.